Posted on June 25, 2017 by Indiana's Cool North

 Make time for a quiet family getaway at Hoffman Lake Campground, near Warsaw, Kosciusko County.
 Visit in your RV, enjoy basic camping, or treat yourself to a beautiful lake front cabin rental.

 Close to the campground are several great attractions.
 A short drive away is The Village at Winona Lake, a thriving arts community on the shores of beautiful Winona Lake.
 Find great shopping, dining, and cultural events throughout the year.
-Or go for a buggy ride and enjoy a play at Amish Acres in Nappanee, an historic farm where time stopped over a century ago.
 You’ll also be an easy drive from the RV Hall of Fame and storied campus of the University of Notre Dame.

 Now that you’ve nailed down accommodations, it’s time to plan how you’ll spend your time in Indiana’s Cool North.
 Explore our eclectic activities and attractions here.